Vrabbers/Vrabbers/README.md

 - I am programming from Brazil 🇧🇷
 - I speak English and Portuguese (might be learning some other languages).
 No my english isn't actually this bad.
 Programming
 - Programming
 - I am not just programming.
-I am halfway competent in music (not programming music though), interested in languages and others
+I do some music (not programming music though), interested in languages and others